chonkcheto/fish-network-docs-testing/fish-network-whitepaper.md

 1. Businesses create Fish Shoals to leverage community to increase reach and impact
 2. Shoals help appoint Fish School Organizers who create Fish Schools focused on specific theses or sectors
 4. Investors join schools aligned with their interests and expertise
-5. Startups pitch to relevant Fish Schools, competing for capital
+5. Startups compete for capital by pitching to relevant Fish Schools and/or Shoals
-6. Community votes fund the best opportunities quickly
+6. Community votes to fund the best opportunities quickly
 7. Successful investments create returns and reputation (Fish Points)
 8. Top performers attract more capital and better deal flow
 9. Network effects strengthen as ecosystem grows